Paris's 2nd constituency

 The 2nd constituency of Paris (French: Deuxième circonscription de Paris) is a French legislative constituency in the department of Paris.
 Like the other 576 French constituencies, it elects one member of the National Assembly using the two-round system.
 Its boundaries were heavily redrawn in 1988 and 2012.
 From 1958 until 1988 it was located on the Rive Droite; since then it has been located on the Rive Gauche.
-In the 2017 legislative election, Gilles Le Gendre of La République En Marche!
-(LREM) won a majority of the vote.
-He succeeded former Prime Minister François Fillon who did not seek reelection.
+In a by-election in 2025, former Prime Minister Michel Barnier was elected.